artakhak/IoC.Configuration/docs/bindings-in-modules/ioc-configuration-modules.rst

                 .To<CircularReferenceTestInterface1_Impl>()
                 .OnImplementationObjectActivated(
                     (diContainer, instance) =>
-                        // Note, type of instance1 is the implementation type
+                        // Note, type of instance is the implementation type
                         // CircularReferenceTestInterface1_Impl.
 So we can use Property1 setter.
                         // ICircularReferenceTestInterface1 has only getter for Property1.
                         instance.Property1 = diContainer.Resolve<ICircularReferenceTestInterface2>())